API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Introduction

-This paper is organized as follow.
+This paper is organized as follows.
 Section \ref{sec:background} introduces the key concepts of Maven.
-Section \ref{sec:data} discusses our analysis infrastructure and the dataset for this study.
-In Section~\ref{sec:methodology} we present our research methodology, while in Section~\ref{sec:results} we discuss the empirical observations about the actual usage of client-library Maven dependencies.
+In Section~\ref{sec:methodology} we present our research methodology, analysis infrastructure and the dataset for this study.
+In Section~\ref{sec:results} we discuss the empirical observations about the actual usage of client-library Maven dependencies.
+In Section~\ref{sec:discussion} we discuss how our results could generalize in other ecosystems.